-character stating "I was doing X while your ancestors were in diapers".
-Also, "I've forgotten more about X then you will ever know!"
+A common variation is a Long-Lived character, or an immortal supernatural being, stating "I was doing X while your ancestors were in diapers."
+Also, "I've forgotten more about X than you will ever know!"

-Contrast Glory Days
+Contrast Glory Days.

-- Though it only ever comes up three times Ohnoki fought Madara when he was a LOT younger and remembers the encounter with fear (it's implied that his fight with Madara is why he became a grumpy old shinobi as opposed to the Wide-Eyed Idealist he was in his youth)
+- Interestingly enough, the Edo Tensei reanimated Second Mizukage remembers Grumpy Old Man Ohnoki, the current Tsuchikage, from when he was a child.
+Though it only ever comes up three times, Ohnoki fought Madara when he was a lot younger and remembers the encounter with fear.
+(It's implied that his fight with Madara is why he became a grumpy old shinobi as opposed to the Wide-Eyed Idealist he was in his youth.)

 - Batman comics and other adaptations often have Alfred invoke this trope.
 In the Justice League animated series, Alfred tells the Flash that he had been working for the Wayne family "since Master Bruce was in diapers", and on several occasions when Batman brushes off Alfred's assistance or gets frustrated with him, Alfred is quick to remind Master Bruce that he was an MI6 agent before he was born.

-I diapered your bottom.
+Alfred: I diapered your bottom.
 I bloody well ought to.
 Sir.

 - Doctor Strange remarks in The Oath that he was patrolling New York City when "Spider-Man was in diapers."
 His faithful manservant Wong chimes in "But he still gets lost in the outer boroughs."